Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - name: sitegateway

     - **Step 2: Build Vnet  to simulate a local datacenter**
+        - The goal is to route local traffic from a local datacenter to the Azure company Network on the cloud via a secure tunnel
         - Create a Virtual machine along with its Vnet
             - Search for virtal machine from the main dashboard
             - Create a name, assign the common resource group, select region, availability(no redundancy required), OS image: windows server 2016 datacenter-gen1 size as usual